10:00 CET - Future Automotive Interiors Technologies

 Responsible chemistry as a path to renewable carbon

-Group director environment, social and governance
+Michael Costello Group director environment, social and governance Stahl Netherlands

 In recent years, voluntary initiatives have been driving the chemical industry toward a more sustainable future.
 In this presentation, Stahl will present how these initiatives are aligned to its responsible chemistry approach, which is focused on going beyond chemical compliance regulation with regard to the elimination of unwanted substances, and on the replacement of fossil fuels in its raw materials with renewable carbon alternatives.